Charlie Gard case: Reactions

 On 30 January 2017, the parents launched an appeal on the crowdfunding website GoFundMe to finance experimental treatment in the United States.
 Donations had exceeded £1.3 million by the end of April.
-The publicity campaign was well under way before the legal process had started.
-At no time during the court process was any criticism levelled at the parents for this campaign and there was no suggestion that the court's powers be used to limit or control this publicity.

 In June, immediately after the High Court had ruled that artificial life support should be withdrawn, the parents said that they wanted to take their son home to die or to bring him to a hospice, and that GOSH had denied this; the hospital would not comment due to Charlie's confidentiality.
 It was announced that his life support would be withdrawn on 30 June.
 The courts, and GOSH and its staff were subjected to criticism and abuse.
 On 30 June, the staff at the hospital agreed to give the parents more time with him.

 Three days earlier, the appeal process finished when the European Court of Human Rights declined to hear the case and shortly after offers of assistance and expressions of support were made by U.S. President Donald Trump and Vice President Mike Pence.
 Congressmen Brad Wenstrup and Trent Franks announced that they intended to introduce legislation granting lawful permanent resident status in the U.S. to Charlie Gard and his family.
 "Our bill will support Charlie's parents' right to choose what is best for their son, by making Charlie a lawful permanent resident in the U.S. in order for him to receive treatments that could save his life.
 Should this little boy be ordered to die – because a third party, overriding the wishes of his parents, believes it can conclusively determine that immediate death is what is best for him?"
 Trump said the U.S. would be "delighted to help", Pence called Charlie's case "heartbreaking" and said that "the American people oughta[sic] reflect on the fact that for all the talk on the left about single-payer, that's where it takes us".
 The case was cited in the American press and social media as evidence in the debate there about the Administration's promise to repeal the Patient Protection and Affordable Care Act (Obamacare).
 Some commentators in the United States erroneously argued that Charlie's plight was the result of the UK having a state-run national health service and that the decision to withdraw Charlie's life support was driven by cost.
 In London Alasdair Seton-Marsden, who acted as a spokesman for the parents until they distanced themselves from him, was criticised for using parental rights rhetoric, calling Charlie "a prisoner of the state".
 Pro-life groups in the United States became involved in the controversy, with US groups demonstrating outside the London court.